Images | Particulars | More about | Background and history

 You will need approx 300 meters wood strips (approx 20x5 mm) including some margin for a mistake or two, 17 meters fiberglass (approx 160 gr/m2 on 100 cm width, preferably twill weave).
 The amount of epoxy is harder to anticipate since it depends on how it is handled, but approx 6 kg is a reasonable estimation.
 Of course, if you change the LOA or other dimensions, you have to recalculate...

 Minimum window dimensions to get your kayak out from the workshop: 52x41cm

 The illustrated step-by-step building manual is in Swedish only, but it is available online in English: it covers all steps in detail and will guide first-time builders through the project.

 Norwegian Padling reviews Qanik

 In Norwegian magazine Padling (3-2012) there is a nice review of Qanik (the Seabird Design fiberglass version of Nanoq) – and a translation on Seabird's site.
-But since translations are more or less affected by the translator's bias and linguistic ability, using Google Translate may provide additional, if sometimes a bit crude, insights.
+Here are a few excerpts from the original review.

 "Seabird og Björn Thomasson har grunn til å være förnøyd med Qanik.
 Glitrende respons gjør den til en virkelig artig lekekamerat.
 God komfort og bra lastevolum inviterer i tillegg til litt lengre turer ...
 Forholdet mellom pris og kvalitet er i begge tilfeller veldig bra.
 Her får man mye grønlandsinspirert kajakk for pengene."